Pacific lodge: Design

 Pacific Lodge homes often feature exposed wood exteriors and interiors, high ceilings with interlocking exposed beams, and large windows.
-Most "Pacific Lodge" houses are large due to the fact that they have to match the massive landscapes they are often built next to or on.
-Large angled roofs are used to keep off snow and the elements.
+Most "Pacific Lodge" houses are large to match the massive landscapes they are often built next to or on.
+Steeply angled roofs are used to keep off snow.
 Most roofs extend past the house a few feet to ensure that snow and water are not falling on or near the sides of the house.
-"Pacific Lodge" homes can range from giant mansions to tiny cabins.

 Architectural influences

 The architectural style of "Pacific Lodge" homes is based on the log homes built in the northwest and national parks in the past.
 The biggest influence on the "Pacific Lodge" home was the lodges built in many western National Parks that still stand today.
 The railroad system had a huge influence on expanding the "Pacific Lodge" style of architecture as well.
 Buildings were needed to house both people and goods, and builders used whatever they had lying around.
-This led to the idea of tying houses in with nature and using locally-sourced materials.
+This led to the idea of tying houses in with nature and using locally sourced materials.